PinealonNeuroprotection & Cognitive Support

 4. The DNA Interaction Hypothesis

-This is where Pinealon differs from most peptides its size.
-Molecular studies suggest it may interact directly with DNA in gene promoter regions - the "on switches" for specific genes.
-This could explain how such a short sequence produces measurable biological effects: rather than directly blocking or activating enzymes, it may influence which genes get turned on or off.
+Molecular studies suggest Pinealon may interact directly with DNA in gene promoter regions — the regulatory sequences that control which genes are active³.
+If confirmed, this would explain how such a short peptide produces measurable effects: rather than blocking or activating enzymes directly, it influences gene transcription.

 This is unconventional.
 Most drugs work by binding to proteins.
-The idea that a three-amino-acid peptide can meaningfully affect gene transcription is scientifically unusual and requires more validation².
+A three-amino-acid peptide affecting gene transcription is scientifically unusual and needs independent validation.

 Why the Effects Are Subtle